Half-Life Physics Reference

 Frequently asked questions

 Who are you?
-I’m someone who played Half-Life as a kid, and became deeply fascinated by its physics much later when this monumental single-segment run was published in 2011 by quadrazid.
-I sought to understand how every trick in the run worked, which necessitated the study of the physics of the entire game.
+I’m someone who played Half-Life as a kid and became deeply fascinated by its physics much later when quadrazid published this monumental single-segment run was published in 2011.
+My drive to understand how every trick in that run functioned necessitated a deep dive into the physics and mathematics of the engine game.

 Would I be able to understand this documentation?
 It depends on how much mathematics and programming you know.
 You are assumed to have an intermediate level of understanding of the latest Half-Life SDK, and have it available at all times when you need to reference it.
 By extension, you are assumed to be proficient in C or C++.
 Since this documentation is heavy in mathematics, you are assumed to be fluent in vector algebra and some linear algebra, along with a high proficiency in trigonometry.
 Some knowledge of calculus is also assumed.

 Couldn’t you write this documentation in a simpler way?
 Our goal with this documentation is to describe the physics of Half-Life as precisely as possible.
 Many of the concepts in Half-Life are highly intricate and precise.
-Attempts to simplify these concepts may help in many situations, but the simplified explanations will fail under some edge cases.
+Attempts to simplify these concepts may help in general play and manual speedrunning, but the simplified explanations may fail to account for the edge cases.
 It is often these edge cases that we seek to exploit in a TAS.
 A quote often attributed to Albert Einstein sums this up aptly:

 Everything should be made as simple as possible, but no simpler.

 Are the equations made up from thin air?
 We do not conjure up any equation based on conjectures or guesswork, unless clearly stated otherwise.
 All equations and mathematics in this documentation are ultimately derived from the Half-Life SDK or the reverse-engineered engine code.
-Empirically derived equations will also be stated clearly.
+Empirically derived equations will also be explicitly identified as such.

 How did you create this documentation?
-We experimented with many different tools, including LaTeX, but ultimately settled on reStructuredText with Sphinx in combination with pre-rendered MathJax.
-Sphinx is a really good system for generating highly structured documentations.
+We experimented with various tools, including LaTeX, but ultimately settled on reStructuredText with Sphinx in combination with pre-rendered MathJax.
+Sphinx is an exceptional system for generating highly structured documentations.
 In fact, it is used to document most Python modules, including the heavy hitters like numpy, requests, etc. In addition, reStructuredText is the most extensible and structured markup language that is not LaTeX, rivalled only by AsciiDoc or AsciiDoctor.
 For mathematical typesetting, MathJax is by far the most mature for the web which runs well on many browsers.
 Prominent sites such as MathOverflow use it.
-By pre-rendering MathJax, the loading times of pages can be dramatically reduced.
+By pre-rendering MathJax, we have significantly reduced page loading times.

 Notations Used